June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 races there.
 Since we haven't been there in a while, we were thrilled to find out that we were able to see them here.
 Gary gave us the V.I.P tour of the facilities

-here, where they hold two NASCAR Nextel Cup races a year.
-The stands of course weren't quite as full this weekend as they will be in two weeks when they
+here where they hold two NASCAR Nextel Cup races a year.
+The stands weren't of course as full this weekend as they will be in two weeks when they hold the

-hold the Lenox 300 but being spectators we were happy not to fight the crowds.
-The stands here hold around 90,000 people.
-Yikes, and we thought the Drag
+Lenox 300 but being spectators we were happy not to fight the crowds.
+The stands here hold about 90,000 people.
+Yikes, and we thought the Drag Races

-Races were busy.
+were busy.
 That's a lot of darn people to feed for a weekend so Gary and staff are beyond busy this time of year setting up and preparing for the race.
+On

 Gary, Kathy and their fellow workers.